cubesoftorg/subscriptionless/README.md

 ## About

+This project is a fork of https://github.com/andyrichardson/subscriptionless but uses the @aws-sdk-v3 instead of the older v2 version which reaches end of support in 2023

 GraphQL subscriptions for AWS Lambda and API Gateway WebSockets.

 Have all the functionality of GraphQL subscriptions on a stateful server without the cost.